 Required Readings: A number of articles are posted on Canvas.
+They will be covered on our exams.

 Lecture Notes: Available on Canvas.
 Print them up, bring the to class, and highlight what Dr. Daley talks about - this is your most efficient study method.
 If you don't come to class, either make friends with someone who does, or memorize everything.